skyvers/Aged-care/_pages/ch4-actions.md

 7. Next, we need to assign privileges so that only Nurses can use the action

-To do this, modify the role definitions in the module (the agedCare.xml file).
+To do this, modify the role definitions in the module (the `agedCare.xml` file).

-In our document, only Nurses can review the assessments, So we can add the `action` in nurse role under `privileges` as below
+In our document, only Nurses can review the assessments, so we can add the `action` in nurse role under `privileges` as below

 ![Action in nurse role](../doc_src_img/chapter11/6.jpg "Add action in nurse role")